rotundasoftware/cartero/README.md

 		// when otherwise they would be considered their own bundles. directoriesToFlatten : /_.*/,

-		// (default: true) When true, parent bundles are automatically considered
+		// (default: true) When true, parent bundles are automatically added as a
-		// a dependency of their children.
-For example, a the `Dialogs/EditPersonDialog`
+		// dependency to their children.
+For example, the `Dialogs/EditPersonDialog`
 		// bundle would automatically depend on the `Dialogs` bundle, with no need
 		// to explicitly declare the dependency.
 		childrenDependOnParents : true,